avdgaag/arjanvandergaag.nl/content/blog/better-feedback.md

 > John, your ability to prioritise has always been key in how this team
 > delivers software.

 After hearing this, John will probably feel pretty chuffed!
 A note of caution, though: make sure to have specific examples prepared.
-Too much "you are awesome" feedback coul make people afraid to make mistakes; see [Mindset by Carol Dweck][mindset].
+Too much "you are awesome" feedback could make people afraid to make mistakes; see [Mindset by Carol Dweck][mindset].

 [mindset]: http://www.mindsetonline.com